keijiro/InfiniteScan/README.md

 Infinite Scan 3D Head Model
 ===========================

-This is a 3D head scan model, which was originally created by Lee Perry-Smith.
-You can download the package file for Unity from [here][Package].
+This is a 3D scan model of a human head, which was originally created by Lee Perry-Smith.
+You can download the Unity package file from [here][Package].

 ![screen shot][Sample]